elasticspoon/personal_site/_posts/2023/08/21/2023-08-21-Making a service to run tmux-continuum with no status line.md

 ExecStart=/usr/bin/env bash -c "echo hello world"
 ```

-We can then test the service by running `systemctl --user start test-service.service` and look at the status.
+You can test the service with `systemctl --user start test-service.service` and check its status.

 ```console
 $ > systemctl --user status test-service.service